alvatar/sphere-fusion/README.md

-# Scheme Playground, a C/Scheme library
+# scheme-fusion
-Scheme Playground is an open source project in C and Scheme that aims to be useful for people who want to create images, animations, and interactions in several platforms supporting OpenGL graphics.
+scheme-fusion is an open source project that aims to facilitate multiplatform project building in the Scheme language.
+It is based on SDL2, and makes it easy to add C-based multiplatform libraries.

 ## Installation

 ### Dependencies
-This software must be installed in order to use _Scheme Playground_.
+This software must be installed in order to use _scheme-fusion_.
 Follow instructions in their project pages:
 * __Gambit Scheme compiler__: best to use latest version: http://www.iro.umontreal.ca/~gambit See Android Support for notes on compiling Gambit for Android
 * __Sake__: use this fork: http://github.com/alvatarc/sake
 * __Scheme Base__: http://github.com/alvatarc/scheme-base